HONO-Bermuda-MBL/Public-data/README.md

 # Public-data
 This is a public repository of the NSF funded project: An Investigation into Daytime HONO Chemistry in the Marine Boundary Layer.
-Before using any of the associated materials, please contact the project investigators Dr. Xianlinag Zhou (xianliang.zhou@health.ny.gov) and Dr. Yasin Elshorbany (elshorbany@usf.edu)
+Before using any of the associated materials, please contact the project investigators: Dr. Xianlinag Zhou (xianliang.zhou@health.ny.gov) and Dr. Yasin Elshorbany (elshorbany@usf.edu)